Management and Security powered by Landesk

 - Pre-OS installation: Actions that are performed when the device boots into a pre-installation environment.
 For example, you can create or format partitions on Windows devices as well as create Fusion Drives on Mac devices.

 - OS Install: Actions that are performed in the pre-installation environment (Windows PE) when the OS is installed.
+For example, you can deploy an image to begin installing the desired operating system.

 Was this article useful?